The following information are highlights from Environmental Health Officer, Jack Mallard’s presentation at the 2018 ARCH Annual Meeting

 - Turn the tap off with the paper towel.

-Mallard explained the importance of soap.
-Soap creates friction between the skin and dirt, which makes it easier to remove.
+As explained by Mallard, soap creates friction between the skin and dirt, which makes it easier to remove.
 Without soap, the dirt will stick to your hands.
 He also suggested having the garbage can close to the door of the washroom because people will use paper towel to open the door.
 By placing the garbage can close to the door, it is easier for people to throw it out.

 Hand washing should be done very frequently.
-Here are some times that you must wash your hands:
+Here are some times that you must wash your hands after:

 - Sneezing or coughing